abdeaitali/sssc18/README.md

 ## What: main idea/concept
 A trip planner that provides "comfortable" travel paths (comfortable means with no disruptions or potential delays).

+## Demo
+A video of the demo can be found here https://youtu.be/UBCFis-PHi0

 ## How
 We use APis from Trafiklab providing information about travel paths and disruptions.
 Combining these two sets of information, we clear up the disrupted paths and provide "comfortable" travel paths.